nathmo/Quartz64_NAS/README.md

 nameserver 1.1.1.1
 nameserver 8.8.8.8
 ```
+this is the end of the deprecated instruction.

 now restart the board. you will be able to reconnect via SSH on the choosen IP address (wait 1-2 min for the board to reboot)

 ```